Exercise normal safety precautions in Estonia. Exercise common sense. Be alert to information on changes to local conditions.

 Entry and exit

-Estonia is a party to the Schengen Convention, along with a number of other European countries.
+Estonia is a party to the Schengen Convention.
 This allows you to enter Estonia without a visa in some circumstances.
-More information: Schengen Convention
+More information:

 To enter Estonia, you must have valid travel and health insurance that covers you for the equivalent of €30,000 for the duration of your stay.
-Immigration authorities may deny you entry if you are unable to provide evidence of adequate insurance coverage.
+Immigration authorities may deny you entry if you don't provide evidence of adequate insurance coverage.